 Perennially seeking to uncover new finds and revisit classic favorites, the Indagare team is constantly adding trips to our calendars.
 When we look to the year ahead, we pay particular attention to both iconic and up-and-coming destinations.
 These lists always include places with stunning landscapes and those with blossoming fashion, foodie and architecture scenes as well as ones that allow visitors to dig into the culture and meet locals.
 This year, we’re most excited to visit a number of buzz-worthy destinations, both close-to-home and far-flung.
-Read on to find out where those in-the-know will be going in 2018, including destinations ranging from Egypt to Asheville, North Carolina.
+Read on for the best places to travel in 2018, as selected by in-the-know explorers, including destinations ranging from Egypt to Asheville, North Carolina.
 Contact Indagare for assistance planning a trip to any of these destinations or for advice on where to travel in 2018.
 Our specialists can book you at the hotel that is right for you and plan guided tours, great meals and activities.

 Bolivia is pulsing with the energy of a country on the verge.
 While the destination is known for its dramatic, otherworldly scenery (the Salar de Uyuni salt flats is quickly topping landscape-lovers’ bucket lists and could be called the southern hemisphere’s Iceland), Bolivia’s cultural capital, La Paz, is just hitting its stride.
 The fun, soulful city, which is framed by jagged Andes mountains, has recently emerged as a foodie capital worthy of international acclaim.
 Danish chef and Noma co-founder, Claus Meyer, launched award-winning eatery Gustu in 2013 and his social enterprise, Melting Pot Foundation, aims to train local people in the food service business.
 As a result, the city is brimming with young chefs and restaurateurs who are opening their own enterprises.
 This, plus new flights to the Salar de Uyuni, as well as two luxury hotel openings, a new teléferico (cable car) system and a resurgence of La Paz’s historic center make Bolivia a must-visit for 2018, especially for nature lovers and gourmands.